 The SaDIP and the comprehensive SSDQ program contribute to the States' ability to continuously improve the quality, accuracy, completeness, and timeliness of their truck and bus crash and inspection data collection and reporting.
 The improvements enhance the ability of both Federal and State governments to make highway planning, investment, and safety enforcement decisions.
-However, more work remains to be done.
-The FMCSA continues to support States' data quality efforts in order to sustain this progress and increase the number of State participants working to improve the collection, analysis, and reporting of motor carrier crash and inspection data, with the primary goals of improving motor carrier safety and reducing fatal and injury crashes on the Nation's roadways.
+However, more work remains to be done through the SSDQ program, the Motor Carrier Safety Assistance Program, and High Priority grant program.
+The FMCSA continues to support States' data quality efforts to sustain this progress through working to improve the collection, analysis, and reporting of motor carrier crash and inspection data, with the primary goals of improving motor carrier safety and reducing fatal and injury crashes on the Nation's roadways.